khazanovanastasia/The-Last-Observer/Documentation/Architecture.md

 ## Overview

-The surveillance system is built on a **four-layer architecture** with strict separation of concerns:
+The surveillance system is organized around a central coordinator (ViewManager) that separates input handling, application state, and presentation

 ```
 Input Layer (commands)